Close Menu

 Facebook Twitter LinkedIn Email

-Pets at Home’s veterinary arm, Vets at Home, is now contributing more profit to the group than retail stores, the company’s preliminary results have revealed.
+Pets at Home’s veterinary arm, Vets for Pets, is now generating more profit than its retail stores, the company’s preliminary results have revealed.

 Pets Club loyalty scheme members grew 5% to 8.2m, while subscription revenues grew by 30%, with 13% of group revenue now generated via subscriptions.
 The retailer’s recently-launched in-store subscription scheme has generated more than 1,000 sign-ups a day, the company reports, with more than 90% of new sign-ups opting for click & collect.